United States Masters Degree in Art Therapy Programs

 A compelling reason to use Art Therapy Masters degree as a platform for continued education, the Art Therapy Certified Supervisor (ATCS) is a credential offered to Board Certified Art Therapists who have substantial supervision qualifications and re-certify every 5 years.ix

 Art Therapy Programs may be accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
 Other counseling graduate programs may be accredited by the Council for Accreditation of Counseling & Related Educational Programs (CACREP).
 Accreditation helps potential students to assess the quality of institutions and the programs and services they offer, by measuring them against industry-approved standards.
+Find only accredited art therapy schools here.

-Search for Art Therapy Masters Programs
+Search for List of Art Therapy Masters Degree Programs

 If you enjoy interacting with others, are looking for an occupation that allows you to utilize your artistic talents, powers of analysis and observation, leverage your strengths by looking for Art Therapy Masters Programs and graduate schools.
 Review the sponsored program listings here, or filter your options by selecting your preferred program format and, if relevant, location.
 Click on the name of a program to read more and request information.
 Then schedule your visit to any art therapy grad programs you may be interested in, and begin your application!